Falcon Heavy: Rocket specifications

 The Falcon Heavy uses a 4.5 m interstage attached to the first stage core.
-It is a composite structure consisting of an aluminum honeycomb core surrounded by a carbon fiber face sheet plies.
-Unlike for Falcon 9, the black thermal protection layer on the interstage of Block 5 center core boosters is later painted white, as seen in the Falcon Heavy flights so far, probably due to asthetics of Falcon Heavy Logo, providing it a greyish look.
+It is a composite structure consisting of an aluminum honeycomb core surrounded by carbon fiber face sheet plies.
+Unlike for Falcon 9, the black thermal protection layer on the interstage of Block 5 center core boosters is later painted white, as seen in the Falcon Heavy flights so far, probably due to aesthetics of the Falcon Heavy Logo, providing it a greyish color.
 The overall length of the vehicle at launch is 70 m, and the total fueled mass is 1420 t.
-Without recovery of any stage, the Falcon Heavy can inject a 63.8 t payload into a low Earth orbit, or 16.8 t to Venus or Mars.
+Without recovery of any stage, the Falcon Heavy can theoretically inject a 63.8 t payload into a low Earth orbit, or 16.8 t to Venus or Mars.
+However, because of the structural limitations, the maximum weight Falcon Heavy can lift is reduced.

 The Falcon Heavy includes first-stage recovery systems, to allow SpaceX to return the first stage boosters to the launch site as well as recover the first stage core following landing at an Autonomous Spaceport Drone Ship barge after completion of primary mission requirements.
 These systems include four deployable landing legs, which are locked against each first-stage tank core during ascent and deploy just prior to touchdown.
 Excess propellant reserved for Falcon Heavy first-stage recovery operations will be diverted for use on the primary mission objective, if required, ensuring sufficient performance margins for successful missions.
 The nominal payload capacity to a geostationary transfer orbit (GTO) is 8 t with recovery of all three first-stage cores (the price per launch is US$97 million), versus 26.7 t in fully expendable mode.
 The Falcon Heavy can also inject a 16 t payload into GTO if only the two side boosters are recovered.

 Capabilities

 The partially reusable Falcon Heavy falls into the heavy-lift range of launch systems, capable of lifting 20–50 t into low Earth orbit (LEO), under the classification system used by a NASA human spaceflight review panel.
-A fully expendable Falcon Heavy is in the super heavy-lift category with a maximum payload of 64 t to low Earth orbit.
+A fully expendable Falcon Heavy is in the super heavy-lift category with a maximum payload of 64 t to LEO.